 Transferring Specialist Degree Credits.
-See the School of Education section of this bulletin or the School of Education Handbook for Educational Specialist Students.
+Read the "Educational Specialist" section of this bulletin, p.
+234 or the School of Education Handbook for Educational Specialist Students.

 Transferring Doctoral Degree Credits.
-Postmaster's transfer credit, if appropriate to the student's program, may be accepted if (1) the credits were completed within the time limitations as indicated in the appropriate section of this bulletin and (2) the transfer complies with the provisions in the School of Education Handbook for Doctoral Students.
+Post-master's transfer credit, if appropriate to the student's program, may be accepted if (1) the credits were completed within the time limitations indicated in the appropriate section of this bulletin and (2) the transfer complies with the provisions in the School of Education Handbook for Doctoral Students.
 A petition for transfer of credit is considered only after an official transcript for the course is received.

 Exceptions.
 Exceptions to course-transfer regulations must be approved by the dean of the School of Graduate Studies on a standard petition form upon the recommendation of the dean/graduate program coordinator of the college/school.
-Any such exceptions must be considered individually and justification provided that preserves the quality of the master's requirements.
+Any such exceptions will be considered individually in the light of the master's requirements.
 Exceptions for whole programs must be voted by the Graduate Council but thereafter do not need individual approval on petitions.